 One of the easiest ways to put your core values into action is by rewarding employees who exhibit them.
 This will give your team a clearer picture of the kind of company culture you’re trying to develop.

 Recognition and positive reinforcement are two essential tactics for strengthening company culture in general.
-If you don’t acknowledge employees who follow your core values, how important could they possible be?
+If you don’t acknowledge employees who follow your core values, how important could they possibly be?

 3. Focus On Creating a Happy Work Environment